retrogamecorps/GKD-Pixel-MinUI-Addons/README.md

 Neo Geo has its own folder within the Roms folder, so that it will show up as its own menu item within the MinUI interface.
 Because these ROMs launch with a standard FBA (FBA35) emulator, you can also just place your Neo Geo ROMs within an Arcade (FBA35, FBA44, or FBN) ROM folder so that they are integrated into your general Arcade MinUI list.
 You could also make a "Neo Geo" subfolder within the Arcade (FBA35) folder to clean up the main MinUI interface even more.  *Be sure to place the neogeo.zip BIOS file in the same folder as your Neo Geo ROMs.*

+### Pico-8

+For some reason Pico-8 wasn't added to the GKD Pixel version of MinUI, even though it is an officially supported system by the platform, so I added it back in.
+Thanks to <a href="https://github.com/game-de-it">game-de-it</a>'s work in collecting all those cores in one spot, which is where I grabbed the Fake08 core.
+Because it's running via emulation, expect that some Pico-8 games won't boot or will have inaccurate audio.

 ### XMAME

 The XMAME app will allow you to play some arcade titles that aren't compatible with FBA or FBN, like classic 80s arcade games.
 The app doesn't launch ROM files directly, but just the emulator itself.
 After some hemming and hawing, I've decided to put it in the Tools directory.
 So just go to Tools > XMAME and start up the app.
 The app looks in a specific folder for the ROM files, which can be found in ROMS > apps > xmame_2_0.
 There are three MAME subfolders (mame4all2, xmame69, and xmame84), which should all be pre-populated on the stock GKD Pixel microSD card.
 Within each of these subfolders will be a roms folder, where you can add your files.
 Samples can also be added to the corresponding samples folder.  *If you do not want to see the "_launch XMAME" prompt in your Arcade folder, simply delete the Roms > Arcade (XMAME) > _launch XMAME.zip file.*